liutairan/liutairan.github.io/index.md

   feature: trees.jpg -->
 ---

-I am a PhD candidate majoring in Mechanical Engineering.
+I obtained my PhD degree in Mechanical Engineering from <a href="https://www.lsu.edu/" target="_blank">Louisiana State University</a>.
 I work at <a href="https://icorelab.github.io" target="_blank">iCORE Lab</a>, which is a research group of <a href="https://www.lsu.edu/eng/mie/" target="_blank">Department of Mechanical and Industrial Engineering</a>, <a href="https://www.lsu.edu/" target="_blank">Louisiana State University</a>.
-I am going to graduate in May 2020.
 Currently, I am seeking a postdoc position.

 <br />
 My dissertation is titled “Distance-Based Formation Control: Theory, Applications, and Issues” under